dienluong/mvmv/README.md

 ## In-code Usage
 `mvmv.exec(src, dst, cb)` accepts a callback and returns the number of successful files moved (returns NULL if file not found).

+The callback is invoked after a move/rename attempt on an **individual** file.
+The arguments passed to the callback are: `error`, `oldPath`, `newPath`, `index`. `index` is the zero-based position of the file in the batch of files to be processed.

 ##### Example
 ```javascript